gvwilson/sensibleadventures/nardica/nardica.md

 The engine rumbled and sputtered a bit, then settled into the steady thumping that was as familiar to Iffy as her own breathing.
-As they rounded the rusting aircraft carrier that formed Halley's seawall, the swell beneath them grew stronger.
+As they rounded the broken-backed carrier that formed Halley's seawall, the swell beneath them grew stronger.

 Uncle Jack took the first watch---he wouldn't entrust the *Guinevere* to anyone else